Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

-Who is a Licensee in a Premises Liability Claim?
+Who is a licensee in a Dallas slip and fall claim?

 You’re a licensee when you’re on property that is not open to the general public but the owner of the property has either expressly or impliedly allowed you to enter, usually for a purpose other than a commercial one.
 Examples include, but are not limited to, when you’re on site at work, when you had to be in possession of a ticket to enter a sporting arena or stadium to watch a game, and when you’re a social guest at someone’s home or private party.

 The owner (or whoever is in control of the premises) has a duty to warn you of – or make safe – unreasonably dangerous conditions they have actual knowledge of.
 They don’t, however, have a duty to inspect for dangerous conditions.
 In addition, if you are found comparatively negligent as a licensee you will likely not recover damages.

 Who is a trespasser in a Dallas Slip and Fall Claim?

 You are a trespasser if you have no legal right to be on the premises or are on the premises without any permission whatsoever – express or implied.

 What duties are owed to a trespasser?

 Essentially none.
 The only practical exception is for an attractive nuisance.
 For example, a child drawn to a neighbor’s water slide and the neighbor fails to gate off access to it.

 How do you establish actual or constructive knowledge of a dangerous condition?

 Establishing that the at-fault store or establishment had actual knowledge of a dangerous condition in a Dallas slip and fall claim is often difficult.
 It is not impossible though.
 Below are some situations where actual knowledge could be alleged: